gocd/docs.go.cd/user/generateGitbook.md

 # Steps to generate gitbook:

+- You should have gitbook [setup](https://github.com/GitbookIO/gitbook#how-to-use-it) for generating the gitbook
 - Run the following command in the repo to generate the static website:
 ```
 $ gitbook build path_to_repository --output=path_to_output_folder